mlalitthapa/device-info/README.md

-# device-info
+# Devices

-> Get the specs info of mobile devices scrapped from GSM Arena
+> Get the specs info of mobile devices scrapped from GSM Arena.

+### Demo
+You can checkout a simple demo [here](https://scrapper.lalitthapa.com.np).
+This demo is built using [Nuxt.js docs](https://nuxtjs.org) for server side rendering and [UIKit](https://getuikit.com) for frontend UI.
+For actual data scrapping from **GSM Arena** [this](https://github.com/mlalitthapa/phone-scrapper) project is used, built using Golang.

 ## Build Setup